BladeRunnerJS/scaling-js-apps/blades/broken_app.md

 ![](../img/workbench_v2.png)

-Broken code elsewhere won't stop your developing.
+Broken code in locations unrelated to the feature you're working on won't stop you developing.